-- Picking up a gem or a sub weapon doesn't count instantly as they do in the final game, as they will only count once their floating animation to the upper HUD is complete.
+- Picking up a gem or a subweapon now count instantly in the upper HUD as they do in the final game, but the pickup sound for gems are still the same as v0.1.

 - When the player grabs an orb at the end of a stage, the gameplay pauses immediately instead of slowing to a stop after a few seconds.